joshuacox/reaction-generic-theme/README.md

 To get started fork this and create a new branch for your project.

-Then choose whether or not you are using a dark background or a light background, by editing these lines from [main.less](client/styles/main.less)
+Then choose whether or not you are using a dark background or a light background, by editing this line from [main.less](client/styles/main.less)

 ```
-//@import "./light.less";
 @import "./dark.less";
 ```

-If using a dark theme you leave them alone, if light, comment out the dark line (or delete it) and uncomment the light like so:
+If using a dark theme you leave it alone, if light, comment out the dark line (or delete it) like so:

 ```
-@import "./light.less";
 //@import "./dark.less";
 ```